My HanCinema | Sign up, Why ? Your E-mail Password Auto| Help

 Han helped promote the film extensively, going on popular variety shows on major networks prior to the release.
 For instance, her unpretentious and impressive interview on "Golden Aquarium", a weekly TV show hosted by Kang Ho-dong, generated strong buzz on the local online community.
 But the box-office figures suggest that "Miss Gold Digger" is nowhere near the goldmine yet, with 220,000 moviegoers having watched the romantic comedy since its Dec.
 18 release.

-Choi Kang-hee plays opposite Kam Woo-seong in "My Love", an assemblage of four different love stories a la "Love Actually".
+Choi Kang-hee plays opposite Kam Woo-sung in "My Love", an assemblage of four different love stories a la "Love Actually".
 But the film is yet to spark any real interest since it has so far attracted just 270,000 people.

 Choi plays Ju-won, who develops a memorable yet tragic relationship with Se-jin (played by Kam), a subway worker who drives the underground train on Line No. 2 around in circles.